-But, these days, people won't allow you, to have that time, right?
-What is the gospel?
-You can't have, morning, till evening, to explain that, to people.
-So, we need to be succinct, in our gospel presentation.
+[12:07] But these days, people won't allow you to have that time from morning till evening.
+Hey, explain to me the gospel.
+No, you can't take morning till evening.
+So we need to be succinct in our gospel presentation.

 How do we do that?
-Well, here is, one example, one way, of sharing the gospel, succinctly, by evangelist, Glenn Scrivner.
+Well, here is one example, one way of sharing the gospel succinctly by evangelist Glenn Scrivner.

-[11:51] In the beginning, there was light, and life, and love.
-There was a father, loving his son, in the joy of the Holy Spirit, and everything has come, from light, and life, and love.
-And out of this, has come a world, that is destined to share, in light, and life, and love.
+Let's watch.
+In the beginning, there was light and life and love.
+There was a father loving his son in the joy of the Holy Spirit.
+And everything has come from light and life and love.

-But you know, that this world, is not like that.
-I know this world, is not like that.
-I look around, and I see darkness, and death, and disconnection.
+And out of this has come a world that is destined to share in light and life and love.
+But you know that this world is not like that.
+I know this world is not like that.
+I look around and I see darkness and death and disconnection.

 Where's that come from?
-Well, we've turned from the light, and when you turn from the light, where else do you go, but darkness?
+Well, we've turned from the light.
+And when you turn from the light, where else do you go but darkness?
+And when you turn from love, where else do you go but disconnection?
+When you turn from life, where else do you go but death?

-And when you turn from love, where else do you go, but death?
-So this is the kind of world, we live in.
-But what does love do, when love sees the beloved, in trouble?
+[13:05] So this is the kind of world we live in.
+But what does love do when love sees the beloved in trouble?
+Love says, your pit will be my pit.
+Your plight will be my plight.

-Love says, your pit will be my pit, your plight will be my plight, your debts will be my debts, your darkness will be my darkness, your death, will be my death.
+Your debts will be my debts.
+Your darkness will be my darkness.
+Your death will be my death.
 So who is Jesus?
-Jesus is love come down, the son of the father, comes, and becomes our brother, to be with us, in the darkness, to take that darkness, on himself, on the cross, to take that disconnection, on himself, even to take that death, that we all deserve, for turning from God, took that on himself, on the cross, plunged it down, into the hell that it deserves, and he rose up again, to light, and life, and love, and he says, you in the darkness, do you want my light?
+Jesus is love come down.
+The son of the father comes and becomes our brother to be with us in the darkness.

+Jesus to take that darkness on himself on the cross, to take that disconnection on himself, even to take that death that we all deserve for turning from God.
+Took that on himself on the cross.

+Plunged it down into the hell that it deserves.
+And he rose up again to light and life and love.
+And he says, you in the darkness, do you want my light?
 You in death, do you want my life?
 You in disconnection, do you want my love?

-And anyone who simply says, yes to Jesus, we get Jesus in our life, we get his father, as our father, we get his spirit, as our spirit, we get his future, as our future, it's for free, and it's forever, so do you want Jesus?
+And anyone who simply says yes to Jesus, we get Jesus in our life.
+We get his father as our father.
+We get his spirit as our spirit.
+We get his future as our future.
+It's for free and it's forever.